 The Database support files are those that do not need to access directly.

-DSN indicates Data Source Name, which is a text file that comprise all the information needed for the QuickBooks program to connect to the QuickBooks company file.
+DSN indicates Data Source Name, which is a text file that comprises all the information needed for the QuickBooks program to connect to the QuickBooks company file.

 ND indicates Network Data.
 It is a config. file that allows access to our QB company file.

-TLG indicates a Transaction Log that is a log file that keeps track of changes to the file since the last manual backup (with complete file verification).
+TLG indicates a Transaction Log which is a log file that keeps track of changes to the file since the last manual backup (with complete file verification).

-Hope you are now much clear over the concept of Quickbooks dsn file.
+Hope you are now much clear over the concept of the Quickbooks DSN file.
 But if you are looking to get more info then the support team is there to help.

-The QuickBooks professionals team is easily approachable through phone support number, email support and live chat.
+The QuickBooks professionals team is easily approachable through phone support numbers, email support, and live chat.
 The customer support team is very prompt in handling the queries and problems reported to them by the QB users.
 Thus hesitate no longer and reach out to us to get immediate support.
-Call our Quickbooks proadvisor support phone number at smbaccountants.com.
+Call our Quickbooks pro advisor support phone number at smbaccountants.com.

 What is the QuickBooks DSN file?

 DSN (Database Source Name) is the extension attached to files that are used by the database client program to bind to a database through an ODBC (Open Database Connectivity) driver.
 The DSN file generally contains the user ID and password, the address of the server, the name, and directory of the data source, and other information.
 DSN files mostly store the data as plain text, but they can store it in the device registry as well.